Updated: Oct 14, 2021

 Condos and townhomes are typically transitional housing.
 Many people who buy them are either first-time home buyers, divorcees, investors, newer residents to an area, retirees, etc. The average length a person lives in one is only 4 years.
 When I send that letter, I am sometimes the only letter they receive.
 Many investors pay buckets of money for lists (ie: probate, pre-foreclosure, vacant properties, absentee owners) so those recipients are getting flooded with mailers because many investors are buying the same lists.
 My strategy of marketing entire neighborhoods may take a little longer to get results but I'm not competing with another investor and getting into a bidding war.

 None of these condos and townhomes would have a quick turnaround without an awesome team of contractors.
 When you do multiple properties like this, you are providing a higher volume of work which can help you negotiate your labor costs down.
 Those contractors also become loyal to your business because of the consistent job opportunities.
-When you work with the same team of contractors over and over again, you do not waste time collecting bids because you will know exactly with each contractor charges per square foot.
+When you work with the same team of contractors over and over again, you do not waste time collecting bids because you will know exactly what each contractor charges per square foot.
 For example, if you have a 1200 square foot townhome and your painter charges $2.25 a square foot (including trim), I know I'm paying them $2700.
 Of course, there are times where you need popcorn ceilings scraped or wallpaper removed so you simply budget a little more than normal.

 Early on, I learned that contractors do better when they know the schedule for all trades.
 On every project of this type, I print off a calendar for the week so they know who's working each day.
 My painter loves to go before flooring because that saves time in taping down floor coverings.
 He can see that the flooring is going in on a certain day so he knows to be out before them.
 The flooring guys can see that the countertops are going in on one day so they know to do the kitchen and bathrooms opposite those times.